Donor insemination treatment (DI)

 Donor insemination treatment (DI) involves the use of sperm from an anonymous donor.
-Donor sperm may be recommended where the male partner's semen is unsuitable for treatment, for the following reasons:

 - Complete absence of sperm – known as azoospermia